Top of page

 Can I have sex?

-Generally, sex during treatment is considered to be safe.
+Generally, sex and intimacy during treatment is considered to be safe.
 Check with your medical team about any precautions you should take, especially if you have low platelets (thrombocytopenia) as this heightens your risk of bruising and bleeding.

 It’s generally not a good idea to begin a pregnancy while you are having chemotherapy or soon afterwards.
 Your medical team can give you advice specific to your individual situation.
 In general, women are advised to wait for two years after finishing treatment before trying for a baby.
 Men are usually advised against getting their partner pregnant during, and for at least six months after, finishing chemotherapy.